systemis/ai-virtual-interviewer/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Development Rules

+### Component Structure
+- **Separation of Concerns**: Separate large components into multiple smaller components to keep the codebase clean and maintainable.
+- **Grouping**: Put related components into the same folder.
+For example, components related to the interview feature should be in `/app/components/interview/`.